UNINETTSigma2/documentation/files_storage/nird/cdl-cache-hydrator.md

 After placing a config file in `/cluster/cache/conf`, the hydrator will detect it and begin downloading the requested data.
 To confirm that data has been successfully cached before submitting your job:
 - Check the cache directory directly ls /cluster/cache/<service>/
+- You can check the `<your-config.filename>.json` file with log info